 REVIEW OF RESOLUTION CONF.
-17.7 (REV. COP18) ON REVIEW OF ANIMAL SPECIMENS REPORTED AS PRODUCED IN CAPTIVITY
+17.7 (REV. COP19) ON REVIEW OF TRADE IN ANIMAL SPECIMENS REPORTED AS PRODUCED IN CAPTIVITY

 - 1. This document has been prepared by the Secretariat, in consultation with the Chair of the Animals Committee and the United Nations Environment Programme World Conservation Monitoring Centre (UNEP-WCMC). - 2.
 At its 19th meeting (CoP19; Panama City, 2022), the Conference of the Parties adopted Decision 19.63 on Review of Resolution Conf.
-17.7 (Rev. CoP18) on Review of animal specimens reported as produced in captivity, as follows:
+17.7 (Rev. CoP19) on Review of trade in animal specimens reported as produced in captivity, as follows: